My curriculum vitae, with complete contact information, is available here: BarretoCV.pdf.

 Single Class Applications

-Of course, you can pick and choose from the materials above and use a lab or particular Excel workbook or add-in on any given day, but these three examples do not fall conveniently into the courses above:
+Of course, you can pick and choose from the materials above and use a lab or particular Excel workbook or add-in on any given day, but here are a few examples and applications that can be done in one day and in several different courses:

 MaddisonData.xls A macro-enhanced Excel workbook of Maddison’s World Economy data that enables easy comparison of countries over time; video link in workbook has instructions.
 Although part of my Macro book, this file can be used across the curriculum, from Intro level to Intermediate and Advanced Macro and a wide range of electives such as Development, Economic History, Growth Theory and more.